 DynGenPar is part of the FMathL project (my contributions to FMathL).

-Acknowledgements: I am currently enrolled as a PhD student at the Faculty of Mathematics of the University of Vienna, Austria.
-My advisor is Prof. Arnold Neumaier, who initiated the FMathL project.
-DynGenPar will constitute the main output of my PhD thesis.
+Acknowledgements: I was enrolled as a PhD student at the Faculty of Mathematics of the University of Vienna, Austria from 2007 to 2017.
+I successfully defended my thesis on October 13, 2017.
+My advisor was Prof. Arnold Neumaier, who initiated the FMathL project.
+DynGenPar constitutes the main output of my PhD thesis.
 I was also employed by the university in research assistant positions funded by the Austrian Science Fund FWF, whose financial support (under contract numbers P20631, P23554 and P22239) is gratefully acknowledged.
 (Other members of the FMathL project also received funding from FWF project P20631.)
 My current employer DAGOPT Optimization Technologies GmbH holds parts of the copyright of DynGenPar (since release 3).

 DynGenPar is an innovative parser based on a new principle combining bottom-up and top-down features of traditional parsers.
 The most unique feature of the algorithm is the possibility to add rules to the grammar at almost any time, even during parsing.
 DynGenPar has the following characterizing properties: